 Implementing the right wellness program and employee assistance program (EAP) at work

 When you know you want to offer your workforce unparalleled support in areas outside of their career path, implementing the right wellness program and EAP that is comprehensive and go beyond physical initiatives – such as offering financial workshops, mindfulness courses and resources to improve employees’ emotional and mental health – is essential.
 Look past traditional plans and one-size-fits-all programs; your workforce deserves all-encompassing well-being support.

 5. Routinely monitoring and adjusting

-Once the elements of your organization’s EAP has been constructed and integrated with a robust wellness program is in effect, gaps and inefficiencies will come to light, but by monitoring, collecting employee feedback, and molding the program to your company’s and employees’ exact needs, it will prove to be one of your organization’s healthiest and most valuable assets – driving everyone and everything forward.
+Once the elements of your organization’s EAP has been constructed and integrated with a robust wellness program, gaps and inefficiencies will come to light.
+By monitoring and collecting employee feedback, and molding the program to your company’s and employees’ exact needs, it will prove to be one of your organization’s healthiest and most valuable assets – driving everyone and everything forward.

 Every employee’s journey to a healthier mental, physical and financial state is unique & should be treated as such.

 At Bravo, we consider the multiple dimensions of your workforce – physical, emotional, social, spiritual and intellectual – and work hand-in-hand with your team to tailor a program for your culture and employees’ needs so that healthier practices and norms can take root in your culture and on an individual basis.

 Learn more about our process of designing wellness programs that reduce health risks and costs, and how we ensure each one of your employees is receiving the support they need to live happy, prosperous lives.